brndnmtthws/brndn-io/content/posts/luck-isnt-just-luck/index.md

 These fundamental aspects of our lives are determined before we make a single conscious choice.
 Most are environmental or genetic factors that individually we cannot influence.

-This perspective challenges the simplistic "just work hard" narrative often used to explain success.
-Hard work absolutely matters—but primarily when it builds upon existing advantages.
-Someone starting with fewer advantages typically must work significantly harder for similar outcomes, and sometimes the gap simply can't be closed regardless of effort.
+This cuts against the "just work hard" story people love to tell about success.
+Hard work absolutely matters, but mostly when it builds on existing advantages.
+Someone starting with fewer advantages typically has to work significantly harder for similar outcomes, and sometimes the gap simply can't be closed regardless of effort.

 The concept of ["tabula rasa"](https://en.wikipedia.org/wiki/Tabula_rasa)—the idea that we begin life as blank slates with equal potential—is appealing but doesn't align with current evidence.
 A child born into difficult circumstances faces dramatically different odds than one born into privilege, even if they possess remarkable talents and determination.
 Exceptions exist, certainly, but they're exceptions precisely because they're uncommon.

 Research increasingly suggests we aren't blank slates.
 Studies of identical twins separated at birth show remarkable similarities in personality, interests, and abilities—more than fraternal twins raised together.
 This suggests that genetics significantly influence who we become.
 As [behavioral geneticist Robert Plomin notes](https://www.nature.com/articles/d41586-018-06784-5), genetics appears to account for approximately 50% of psychological traits.

-The nature versus nurture debate has evolved toward understanding their interaction, but evidence increasingly demonstrates that our genetic makeup profoundly shapes our capabilities, preferences, and behavioral tendencies.
-This challenges comforting narratives about unlimited potential through effort alone.
+Nature and nurture obviously interact, but twin studies make the point hard to ignore: genes do a lot of the shaping.
+They affect what comes easily, what holds our attention, and how we tend to move through the world.
+That makes the "effort can turn anyone into anything" line a lot less convincing.

 This reality is particularly relevant in highly competitive fields.
 The entertainment industry, professional sports, and creative arts often exhibit winner-take-all dynamics where rewards concentrate dramatically at the top.
 The difference between the 99th percentile and the 99.9th percentile can mean the difference between moderate success and superstardom.
-These distributions aren't linear—they follow power laws that create exponential differences in outcomes.
+In those worlds, a tiny edge can blow up into a massive gap in outcomes.

 Industries sometimes profit from selling the dream that anyone can reach these heights.
 We see "YouTube training camps" for aspiring content creators and similar programs in other fields.
 Yet having to attend such programs might itself indicate the absence of the natural advantages that typically drive exceptional success in these areas.